audwinoyong/UserManagement/README.md

 # User Management System

-Windows Forms application of User Management created for **31927 Application Development with .NET** course at UTS.
+Windows Forms application of User Management System created for **31927 Application Development with .NET** course at UTS.

 It allows existing users to login, new users to be added, for users to see a list of other users, and for the users to provide ratings (from 0 to 5) on other users.
 It also allows administrators to promote reputation of other users.